Kamylek27/Excavation/README.md

 # Excavation

-This is the RESTful API Social Application (like Reddit and Wykop.pl)
+This is the RESTful API Social Application (like Reddit) witch allows to create topics, posts, comments by users.

 ## Features